 EXT.
 DENSE WOODLAND – DAWN Mist swirls amidst the trunks of the trees of an ancient forest.
 BURLY MAN arrives, clearly a lumberjack, armed with a large axe.
 He chops down a tree.
 FADE OUT FADE IN The sun rises. … Continue reading

 I recently became a member of Scientists for Global Responsibility (SGR) — you, too, can join.
 Their communication feed may be a bit long in the tooth (but don’t knock it, it works!).
 I received the appeal below, which is … Continue reading

 I’ve been against the idea of tinkering with genes to create new things for people to eat for some considerable millennia (or so it seems).
 My objection is quite simple: though they may believe that they are, most humans aren’t … Continue reading

 The Sufficiency Economy — Envisioning a Prosperous Way Down By Dr. Samuel Alexander of the Simplicity Institute Reproduced in five parts with the permission of the author on Learning from Dogs Part Nought: Some of what’s at stake Part One: … Continue reading

 All truth passes through three states: First, it is ridiculed.
 Second, it is violently opposed.
 And third, it is accepted as self-evident.
-So said Andrew Schopenhauer, German philosopher (1788-1860) — or perhaps that was someone else.
+So said Arthur Schopenhauer, German philosopher (1788-1860) — or perhaps that was someone else.
 First they ignore you, … Continue reading